SarthakJariwala/ezconda/docs/user_guide/recreate_env.md

 Basically, anytime you perform an action on the conda environment using **EZconda**, it updates the specifications file as well as the _**lock file**_.

 !!!
 Note
-    The lock file is named after the environment name and the platform for which the environment was solved.
+    The lock file is named after the environment name and the platform and architecture for which the environment was solved.

 ## `recreate`